seanox/aspect-js/manual/en/markup.md

 </article>
 ```

-Example of the output of a DataSource resource.
+Example of the output via DataSource-URL.
 If only one URL is specified, the data and transformation URLs are derived from it.

 ```html